ECTS

 - Predominance diagram.

-- Common examples of acids and bases: name, formula and nature - weak or strong - of sulfuric, nitric, hydrochloric, phosphoric, acetic acids, soda, potash, hydrogen carbonate ion, ammonia.
+- Common examples of acids and bases: name, formula, and nature (weak or strong) of sulfuric, nitric, hydrochloric, phosphoric, and acetic acids; soda; potash; hydrogen carbonate ion; ammonia.

 - Buffer solutions.

-- Time evolution of a chemical system and reaction mechanisms in a closed reactor of uniform composition.
+- Temporal evolution of a chemical system and reaction mechanisms in a closed reactor of uniform composition.
 Rates of disappearance of a reactant and formation of a product.
-Reaction rates for a transformation modeled by a single chemical reaction.
+Reaction rate for a transformation modeled by a single chemical reaction.

 - Speed laws: reactions without order, reactions with simple order (0, 1, 2), global order, order